Skip to main content

 Tricyclic antidepressants Yes Yes

-Venlafaxine Selective norepinephrin/serotonin reuptake inhibitor (SNRIs) Yes Yes
+Venlafaxine Selective norepinephrine/serotonin reuptake inhibitors (SNRIs) Yes Yes

 Warnings of Cymbalta and Lexapro

 Cymbalta and Lexapro will not produce an immediate remission of symptoms of either depression disorder or anxiety disorder.
-It will take a minimum of two weeks to notice any change in most post patients, and up to four to six weeks to realize the full effect of the medication.
+It will take at least two weeks to notice any change in most patients and up to four to six weeks to realize the medication’s full effect.
 It is important patients understand this so they do not prematurely discontinue their medication with the belief that it is not working.

 Serotonin syndrome has been reported with all SSRIs and SNRIs, including Cymbalta and Lexapro.
-This is a condition related to abnormally high levels of serotonin and can result in the patient feeling agitated, dizzy, and having an increased heart rate.
-This can be brought on by the use of two serotonergic drugs together.
+This condition is related to abnormally high levels of serotonin and can result in the patient feeling agitated, dizzy, and having an increased heart rate.
+It can be brought on by the use of two serotonergic drugs together.
 It is important to refer to the manufacturer’s information on drug interactions when prescribing these drugs.

 Frequently asked questions about Cymbalta vs. Lexapro